benmelz/limitable/README.md

 #### `pg`

 PostgreSQL has and reports hard limits on its integer columns, however it supports and defaults to unlimited string/text columns.
-If you wish for limits to be set, they must be explicitly set in your database migrations/schema.
+If you wish for limits to be validated on those columns, they must be explicitly set in your database migrations/schema.

 #### `sqlite3`

 SQLite has hard limits on most of its column types, but it does not report them to active record.
-If you wish for limits to be picked up, they must be explicitly set in your database migrations/schema.
+If you wish for limits to be validated, they must be explicitly set in your database migrations/schema.

 ## Development